Sandeep713/TestShopping/README.md

 Running Tests
 Execute All Tests
 * To run the complete E2E workflow: npx wdio run ./wdio.conf.js
+* To run the code and it will generate the test results: npm run test-results

+Reports
+Allure Reports
+* Install Allure Command Line if not installed: npm install -g allure-commandline --save-dev
+* Generate and open the report: npm run allure:report

 Execute a Specific Test
 * To run a specific test (e.g., SignUp): npx wdio run ./wdio.conf.js --spec ./test/specs/SignUp.wdio.js